carlan/docker-training/docs/docker_basics.md

 ```bash
 docker ps
 ```
-If you look at the name and think this is automatically generate.
+If you look at the name and think this is automatically generated.
 You are right!

 Sometimes it's hard do remember the container name or reference it as the id, so let's rename it.